 There are some unofficial nude beaches tucked away along the Queensland coast, most of which are hidden or hard-to-get-to beach areas that can not always be considered safe due to their isolated locations.
 Whelan argues that it would be safer for all involved to have nudist areas on more mainstream beaches and to have them appropriately signed.
 “In Europe what happens is there is a designated end of a beach where clothing is optional,” he says.
 “I would think that on every mainstream beach in Australia there would be an area that would be appropriately signed where you could encounter naked people.”

 4. It could keep perverts away

 “The idea of ‘perverts’ is another very good reason to have an area that is designated and not hidden away,” Whelan says.
-“The unsavory element that might be attracted to a nude beach would be exactly the same unsavory element that would be attracted to a clothed beach.
+“The unsavoury element that might be attracted to a nude beach would be exactly the same unsavoury element that would be attracted to a clothed beach.

 “A lot of beaches that people see as clothing optional are hidden away at the moment and that plays right into their hands.
 They may go there for inappropriate reasons, while really the people that use the beach for the right reason just want to enjoy the sun and surf.”

 “The biggest thing to remember is that it is a wonderful experience,” Whelan says.
 “Once you’ve swam without the hindrance of clothing you’ll keep coming back and enjoying it.